HomeTech NewsWhy Google May Need a New Chip Strategy for Future Pixels?

 • Potential Strategy Shift: Google may need a two-tier chip strategy for better market fit.

 Google’s Tensor project has powered its Pixel phones for four generations, delivering unique AI and camera capabilities.
-However, significant leaks reveal that Tensor processors may continue lagging in performance and efficiency, raising questions about their viability for future Pixel devices.
+However, significant leaks reveal that Tensor processors may continue lagging in performance and efficiency, raising serious questions about their viability for future Pixel devices.

 Tensor’s Performance History: A Mixed Bag